 Investment platform fees in the UK generally fall into two models: percentage-based fees and flat fees.
 Understanding the difference is crucial because the wrong choice can cost you thousands over a long investing lifetime.

-Interactive Investor charges a fixed monthly amount (from £4.99/month).
-This stays the same regardless of portfolio size, making it increasingly good value as your portfolio grows.
-At £11.99/month (£143.88/year), it becomes cheaper than Hargreaves Lansdown once your portfolio exceeds roughly £32,000.
+Interactive Investor charges a fixed monthly amount.
+The Core plan (£5.99/month) works up to a £100,000 portfolio; Plus is £14.99/month and Premium £39.99/month, both uncapped.
+This stays the same regardless of portfolio size, making flat fees increasingly good value as your portfolio grows.
+At Core's £71.88/year, ii becomes cheaper than Vanguard's 0.15% tier once your portfolio exceeds roughly £48,000.

 The zero-fee exception.
 Trading 212 charges neither a percentage fee nor a flat fee on the Stocks & Shares ISA.
 This makes it the cheapest option at virtually any portfolio size, although its fund selection is more limited than Hargreaves Lansdown or AJ Bell.
 For most beginners and intermediate investors, the available ETFs and shares on Trading 212 are more than sufficient.